You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 Sleep Hygiene Essentials

-The Berkshire Healthcare NHS Foundation Trust highlights simple, nonmedical steps for improving sleep quality such as maintaining a dark and cool bedroom, using the bed only for sleep, and limiting caffeine intake after midday (Berkshire Healthcare NHS – ADHD and Sleep).
+The Berkshire Healthcare NHS Foundation Trust highlights simple, nonmedical steps for improving sleep quality, such as maintaining a dark and cool bedroom, using the bed only for sleep, and limiting caffeine intake after midday (Berkshire Healthcare NHS – ADHD and Sleep).

 Avoiding screens one hour before bed can also prevent dopamine stimulation and blue light interference with melatonin production.